Lemoncode/vuejs-by-sample/06 SFC Edit Recipe/README.md

 ## Prerequisites

 You will need to have Node.js installed in your computer.
-In order to follow this step guides you will also need to take sample _05 Recipe List_ as a starting point.
+In order to follow this step guides you will also need to take sample _05 SFC Recipe List_ as a starting point.

 ## Steps